a beginner's intro to zines by atozines

 Organization Mod

-usually knows what's happening and neeeds to be done
+usually knows what's happening and needs to be done

 usually manages the discord server